duice263/Voice-Recording-Solution/README.md

 ### Steps followed

-- Step 1 : Used Powerapps to design the web interface .
-With it's capabilities of Mic integration it sets the perfect oportunity for a user interface.
+- Step 1 : Use of Powerapps to design the web interface .
+With it's capabilities of Mic integration it sets the perfect oportunity for an approriate user interface application.

 ![Dashboard_upload](https://github.com/user-attachments/assets/f6c7a596-f235-4f9d-9a8b-30fe24751361))

-- Step 2 : Design of flows on  Power Automate for transmission of recordings from PowerApp
+- Step 2 : Design of flows on  Power Automate for transmission of recordings from PowerApps

 ![Dashboard_upload](https://github.com/user-attachments/assets/638b03cf-1420-41bc-923c-99a1b4485cee)